Adibvafa/N_Queens/N_Queens.md

 Evaluation Score = Maximum conflicts - Total current conflict pairs

 At last, the program ends when the maximum evaluation score (which is just the number of Maximum conflicts) is reached.
-Since the algorithms might stuck in local optimum, if the global optimum is not found, the program ends after 1000 iterations and returns the result.
+Since the algorithms might stuck in local optimum, if the global optimum is not found, the program ends after 1000 iterations.
+Afterwards, the resulting board, evaluation score and a graph demonstrating evaluation score dduring iterations is shown.

 ## Random Search